What are capital credits?

 What happens to my capital credits when I leave the LREC service area?

 When a member moves out of the LREC service area it is important to keep us updated with any address changes, as former members will continue to receive capital credit payouts in the form of general retirements.
 Any checks from Minnesota that are returned as undeliverable are held as unclaimed for a period of time and are eventually paid out through Operation Round Up.
 Capital credits owed to out-of-state former members are returned to the state in which they reside.

 What happens to capital credits of a member (or former member) who dies?

 The exception to paying out capital credits through general retirements is made when a member or former member of LREC passes away.
 Capital credits of a deceased member may be paid out to the heirs in a lump sum upon the completion of the appropriate paperwork.

 I moved from your service area.
-Can I collect my capital credits?
+Can I collect my capital credits in a lump sum?

-No, capital credits are only paid out when there is an estate or there is a general retirement for indicated year(s).
+No, capital credits are only paid out in a lump sum when there is an estate, otherwise they will be paid when there is a general retirement for indicated year(s).
 It is important LREC has your current mailing address at all times.

 Can I use the capital credits I have allocated to pay my electric bill?

 No. Allocated capital credits may not be used to pay current bills.
 Your electric bill is due now, whereas you may not receive your capital credits for many years.